Pseudomonas aeruginosa: Biofilms formation and cyclic di-GMP

 As in most Gram negative bacteria, P. aeruginosa biofilm formation is regulated by one single molecule: cyclic di-GMP.
 At low cyclic di-GMP concentration, P. aeruginosa has a free-swimming mode of life.
 But when cyclic di-GMP levels increase, P. aeruginosa start to establish sessile communities on surfaces.
 The intracellular concentration of cyclic di-GMP increases within seconds when P. aeruginosa touches a surface (e.g.: a rock, plastic, host tissues...).
 This activates the production of adhesive pili, that serve as "anchors" to stabilize the attachment of P. aeruginosa on the surface.
 At later stages, bacteria will start attaching irreversibly by producing a strongly adhesive matrix.
 At the same time, cyclic di-GMP represses the synthesis of the flagellar machinery, preventing P. aeruginosa from swimming.
 When suppressed, the biofilms are less adherent and easier to treat.

 The biofilm matrix of P. aeruginosa is composed of nucleic acids, amino acids, carbohydrates, and various ions.
 It mechanically and chemically protects P. aeruginosa from aggression by the immune system and some toxic compounds.
-P. aeruginosa biofilm's matrix is composed of 2 types of sugars (or "exopolysacharides") named PSL and PEL:
+P. aeruginosa biofilm's matrix is composed of up to three types of sugar polymers (or "exopolysaccharides") named PSL, PEL, and alginate.
+Which exopolysaccharides are produced varies by strain.